 Newly qualified teachers should begin their teaching careers with the confidence to challenge homophobic bullying and support all young people in their care, including LGB young people, from day one – wherever they teach.

-We’ve published a guide to help ITT providers develop inclusive programmes of study, so that all trainee teachers can access information on how to prevent and tackle homophobic bullying.
+We’ve published a guide to help ITT providers develop inclusive programmes of study so that all trainee teachers can access information on how to prevent and tackle homophobic bullying.
+Download a copy of the guide here or to order your copy email firstname.lastname@example.org.